Treaty of Paris (1814): House of Bourbon

 The treaty recognised the Bourbon monarchy in France, in the person of Louis XVIII, because the treaty was between Louis XVIII the king of France and the heads of states of the Coalition great powers (Preamble to the treaty).

 Slave trade and slavery

-The treaty aimed to abolish the French slave trade in France but not slavery over a five-year period (Additional Art.
+The treaty aimed to abolish the French slave trade in France (but not slavery) over a five-year period (Additional Art.
 I).
 The territories of France were not included in this aim.
+This aim was also included in the succeeding 1815 treaty, applying to all parties, but with "without loss of time" rather than by a given date.

 Aftermath

 Several powers, despite the peaceful intentions of the treaty, still feared a reassertion of French power.
 The Netherlands, now freed from the French empire, asked William I of the House of Orange to be their prince; he accepted in late 1813.
 This was a first step to what occurred in 1815 during the Congress of Vienna and simultaneously, Napoleon's Hundred Days.
 In March 1815, the United Kingdom of the Netherlands was formed, which added the former territory of the low countries that had been ruled by the Austrian Empire to the Netherlands, and had William I as its king.
 His son William joined the fighting at Waterloo, whose battle site was located in the United Kingdom of the Netherlands.
 Though the Dutch initiated their request to William I, the great powers of the Napoleonic wars had made a secret pact to support a strong nation on that border with France with William as its king, in the Eight Articles of London, signed on 21 June 1814.
 Thus the action by the Dutch had the strong support of Britain and the other signatories of that pact.

 Many German states had been consolidated by Napoleon, and retained that status after the Treaty of Paris of 1814.
 Prussia gained territory in western Germany, near the border with France, in a swap with William I of the Netherlands.
 In Italy, several different political entities were recognized.

 Following Napoleon's brief return to power and defeat, a new Treaty of Paris was signed the following year.